Top 47 ETL Interview Questions & Answers (2025)

 9. How would you approach designing an ETL solution for a large amount of data, like in big data scenarios?

 Designing ETL solutions for big data scenarios requires careful strategizing, as the sheer volume, variety, and velocity of data can easily overwhelm traditional ETL frameworks.
-For instance, consider the work Google faces while crawling and indexing billions of webpages daily – tasks that require a massively scaled and highly robust ETL infrastructure.
+For instance, consider the work Google faces while crawling and indexing billions of web pages daily – tasks that require a massively scaled and highly robust ETL infrastructure.

 When plotting out your strategy, there are some key stages you should go through, such as: